elnosh/ln-node/README.md

-# lightning-node
+# ln-node

-a lightning node to get familiar with [LDK](https://github.com/lightningdevkit/rust-lightning)
+a lightning node to play around with [LDK](https://github.com/lightningdevkit/rust-lightning)